MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-quickbooks-to-business-edition.md

 ---

-# <a name="changing-from-a-quickbooks-app-to-dynamics--business-central" />Changing from a QuickBooks App to Dynamics 365 Business Central
+# <a name="changing-from-a-quickbooks-app-to-dynamics-365-business-central" />Changing from a QuickBooks App to Dynamics 365 Business Central

 More and more growing businesses are changing from finance apps like QuickBooks Desktop and QuickBooks Online, which are designed for startups and other small businesses, to [!INCLUDE[prod_short](includes/prod_short.md)], which also supports larger, more complex organisations.